tarot0410/BREMSC/README.md

 # Function *BREMSC*
 ## Introduction
 Similar to *jointDIMMSC*, *BREMSC* uses separate Dirichlet mixture priors to characterize variations across cell types for each data source, but it further uses random effects to incorporate the two data sources.
 A Bayesian framework with Gibbs-sampling is used for parameter estimation.
 The computational speed for *BREMSC* is much slower than *jointDIMMSC*.
 In practice, nMCMC>500 is suggested in real application, and running with more than 3 chains (set as a parameter) are strongly recommended for better stability.
+Also, a prescreening of RNA features is necessary to help reduce time and noise for BREM-SC.
+It is recommended to use less than 1000 RNA features.

 ## Usage
 ```